jaybeeuu/jaybeeuu-dev/packages/posts/src/memoising-selectors.md

 ```

 `getEnabledUsers` will return a new array instance every single time it runs.
 And if you use it in `mapStateToProps`
-it will run every time you change *anything* (not just users) in the store, and inturn your react component will
+it will run every time you change *anything* (not just users) in the store, and in turn your react component will
 rerender every time.
 And if your whole app does that then that is bad.

 Memoisation to the rescue.